rockettheme/docs/Docs/wordpress/themes/topaz/INDEX.md

 ![Particles](ft-2.jpg)

 This theme features a versatile and diverse catalog of particles, to enrich your site content.
-Besides adding the brandnew BookBlock and WordPress Articles particles, we have also restyled some of our existing particles, such as the Grid Statistic.
+Besides adding the brandnew BookBlock and WordPress Posts particles, we have also restyled some of our existing particles, such as the Grid Statistic.

 ## Typography